lbohn12/Sosc698_Final/README.md

-# Sosc698_Final
+# Sosc698_Rproject
-social science 698 project
+social science 698 r-project
+Learning to use the tools of the trade